It’s never too early to start checking boxes on an early retirement checklist, even if you don’t plan on retiring early or at all.

 If you’re turning 55 or older in the year that you separate from your employer, you have the option of taking withdrawals from the account as you wish without penalty.
 Note that if you roll the balance over to an IRA, you’ll have to wait until you’re 59 1/2 to access it penalty-free.

 As a side note, if you’re retiring mid-year, you may want to make the maximum contribution to the account while you have the opportunity.
-Doing so may require a different contribution amount than you’ve used in past years.
+Doing so may require a different biweekly contribution amount than you’ve used in past years, so be sure to double-check your automated contribution schedule.

 If you have a 403(b), the rules are nearly identical.
-You should be able to do all of the same things with this account as the 401(k), but you may want to doublecheck with your plan rep or accountant.
+You should be able to do all of the same things with this account as the 401(k), but you should doublecheck with your plan rep or accountant.

 Other Work-Related Items